Road expansion: Market access

-Road infrastructure development lowers the cost of accessing markets, especially for remote communities.
-Increased market access allows producers, such as farmers, to increase the export of their goods, and thereby increase the flow of money into the community.
+Road infrastructure development lowers the cost of logistics, especially for remote communities.
+Increased consumer base allows producers, such as farmers, to increase the export of their goods, and thereby increase the flow of money into the industry.
 Improved road infrastructure has reduced poverty by facilitating higher production and exports in Peru, Bangladesh, and parts of Sub-Saharan Africa.
 Improved market access as a result of improved road infrastructure facilitates a shift from subsistence agriculture to increasingly specialized and commercialized agriculture.
 Increased commercialization of agriculture results in economic gains for communities, however it can also increase dependence on external markets and external sources of goods.
 This has been shown to either result in improved food security, as communities are not reliant on their own agricultural capacity, or be detrimental to nutritional status as communities no longer produce a diverse range of crops.

 Facilitating access of remote communities to urban markets can also have the effect of allowing urban market influences to affect rural economies.
 In the Democratic Republic of the Congo, urban markets are subject to greater control by soldiers than are rural markets, resulting in hunters and farmers paying more protection money and getting less of a share of profits made.
 Greater market intensity is in some instances environmentally detrimental.
 In the Democratic Republic of the Congo, more large-bodied and endangered animals are hunted for sale in urban markets than in rural markets.